yuefengz/workflow-use/README.md

 https://github.com/user-attachments/assets/379e57c7-f03e-4eb9-8184-521377d5c0f9

 # Features

 - 🔁 **Record Once, Reuse Forever**: Record browser interactions once and replay them indefinitely.
-- ⏳ **Show, not tell**: No need to spend hours prompting Browser Use to do the same thing over and over again.
+- ⏳ **Show, don't prompt**: No need to spend hours prompting Browser Use to do the same thing over and over again.
 - ⚙️ **Structured & Executable Workflows**: Converts recordings into deterministic, fast, and reliable workflows which automatically extract variables from forms.
 - 🪄 **Human-like Interaction Understanding**: Intelligently filters noise from recordings to create meaningful workflows.
 - 🔒 **Enterprise-Ready Foundation**: Built for future scalability with features like self-healing and workflow diffs.